jsxgraph/moodle-filter_jsxgraph/README.md

 ## Usage

-1. In a Moodle course you can add an board to different types of content, i.e.:
+1. In a Moodle course you can add a board to different types of content, i.e.:
    - `Add an activity or resource -> Page`
    - `Add an activity or resource -> Link`
    - `Add an activity or resource -> Quiz`